Serfdom in Russia: Eighteenth and nineteenth centuries

+Poland–Lithuania

-Increasingly in the 18th century Russian peasants were escaping from Russia to the Polish–Lithuanian Commonwealth (where once harsh serfdom conditions were improving) in significant enough numbers to become a major concern for the Russian Government and sufficient to play a role in its decision to partition the Commonwealth (one of the reasons Catherine II gave for the partition of Poland was the fact that thousands of peasants escaped from Russia to Poland to seek a better fate".)
-Until the partitions solved this problem, Russian armies raided territories of the Commonwealth, officially to recover the escapees, but in fact kidnapping many locals.
+According to certain Polish sources, increasingly in the 18th century Russian peasants were escaping from Russia to the Polish–Lithuanian Commonwealth (where once harsh serfdom conditions were improving) in significant enough numbers to become a major concern for the Russian Government and sufficient to play a role in its decision to partition the Commonwealth (one of the reasons Catherine II gave for the partition of Poland was that thousands of peasants escaped from Russia to Poland to seek a better fate).
+Jerzy Czajewski and Piotr Kimla wrote that until the partitions solved this problem, Russian armies raided territories of the Commonwealth, officially to recover the escapees, but in fact kidnapping many locals.

 Abolition

 In 1816, 1817, and 1819, serfdom was abolished in Estland, Courland, and Livonia respectively.
-However all the land stayed in noble hands and labor rent lasted till 1868.
+However all the land stayed in noble hands and labor rent lasted until 1868.
 It was replaced with landless laborers and sharecropping (halbkörner).
 Landless workers had to ask permission to leave an estate.

 The nobility was too weak to oppose the emancipation of the serfs.
 In 1820, a fifth of the serfs were mortgaged, half by 1842.
 By 1859, a third of noble's estates and two thirds of their serfs were mortgaged to noble banks or the state.
 The nobility was also weakened by the scattering of their estates, lack of primogeniture, and the high turnover and mobility from estate to estate.

 The Tsar's aunt Grand Duchess Elena Pavlovna played a powerful role backstage in the years 1855 to 1861.
 Using her close relationship with her nephew Alexander II, she supported and guided his desire for emancipation, and helped mobilize the support of key advisors.

-In 1861, Alexander II freed all serfs in a major agrarian reform, stimulated in part by his view that "it is better to liberate the peasants from above" than to wait until they won their freedom by risings "from below".
+In 1861, Alexander II freed all serfs (except in Georgia and Kalmykia) in a major agrarian reform, stimulated in part by his view that "it is better to liberate the peasants from above" than to wait until they won their freedom by rising "from below".

-Serfdom was abolished in 1861, but its abolition was achieved on terms not always favorable to the peasants and served to increase revolutionary pressures.
 Between 1864 and 1871 serfdom was abolished in Georgia.
-In Kalmykia serfdom was abolished only in 1892.
+In Kalmykia, serfdom was not abolished until 1892.